 What makes bamboo such a versatile sustainable material?
 Basically because its a vigorous species of the grass family.
 If you do your yard work every weekend or shell out the cash to a landscaper, you are certainly aware of how fast grass can regenerate.

-As an example, planetgreen.discovery.com tells us, Its the fastest growing woody plant in the world, and it can be used as material in the construction of a slew of goods such as flooring, bed sheets, paper, and even laptops are now being made with bamboo.
+As an example, planetgreen.discovery.com tells us, Its the fastest growing woody plant in the world, and it can be used as material in the construction of a slew of goods such as flooring planks and squares, hypoallergenic bed sheets, paper, toothbrush and brush handles, and even laptops are now being made with bamboo.

-They also say that given the right situation, it can grow at the phenomenal rate of 24 each day!
-And by comparison, when you consider that it will take an oak tree or pecan many years to grow that much, its simple to see that its more sustainable than hardwood flooring.
+They also say that given the right situation, it can grow at the phenomenal rate of 24 each day although each species is different!
+And by comparison, when you consider that it will take an oak or pecan tree many years to grow that much, its simple to see that its more sustainable than hardwood flooring.

-In fact, it can be a nuisance if not controlled properly.
-When it is processed, there are three common ways you may install it.
+In fact, some species (the running bamboo variety) can be a nuisance if not controlled properly.
+However, "clumping" bamboo is defined as having a non-invasive rhizome structure (known as pachymorph rhizome).
+When bamboo is processed, there are three common ways you may install it.
 Lets take a look and you can decide which is right for you.
 This can be done by a contractor or as a weekend DIY project.
 You choose.
 The steps for vetting and hiring a remodeling contractor are basically the same regardless of the job.

 Installing Bamboo Flooring with Glue

 The most commonly used glue is a 100% urethane wood flooring adhesive.
 Its not a good idea to cut corners on this since the quality of your finished floor is dependent on it.
 High-quality adhesive manufacturers will provide information on what size trowel to use, glue ridge height, spread rate, and other details.